krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **pkinit_identity**
     Specifies the location of the KDC's X.509 identity information.
     This option is required if pkinit is to be supported by the KDC.

+**pkinit_indicator**
+    Specifies an authentication indicator to include in the ticket if pkinit is used to authenticate.
+This option may be specified multiple times.
+(New in release 1.14.)

 **pkinit_kdc_ocsp**
     Specifies the location of the KDC's OCSP.